Chingles2404/50051-plc-group4/README.md

 # 50051 Programming Language Concepts

-# Image to ASCII Line ART
+# Image to ASCII ART

-This project transforms bitmap images into ASCII line art using a configurable image-processing pipeline written in C.
+This project transforms bitmap images into ASCII art using a configurable image-processing pipeline written in C. Works on Windows and Linux.

 It supports:

 - Edge detection
 - Custom chunk resolutions
 - Terminal or file-based output